 Licensing during events

-You can apply for a license in the Netherlands by filling out the application form Events, and returning it by email or fax.
-After applying for a license you will be allocated one or more frequencies, as appropriate.
-Ensure your application form is submitted at least 10 working days ahead of the event to avoid delays in license approval.
-We only issue licenses for the use of frequencies in the Netherlands.
+You can apply for a licence in the Netherlands by filling out the application form Events, and returning it by email or fax.
+After applying for a licence you will be allocated one or more frequencies, as appropriate.
+Ensure your application form is submitted at least 10 working days ahead of the event to avoid delays in licence approval.
+We only issue licences for the use of frequencies in the Netherlands.

 Regulations foreign radio-amateurs